tibs/markup-history/notes-per-slide.rst

 Shown is a DTD fragment for defining a simple list, and an example of the list structure described.

-Sensibly, SGML came with a "starter set" drafted by Joan Smith and Janet Vandore.

 SGML allows the definition of elements that were implicitly closed by another element - e.g., <li> and <p> in HTML.